Find Affordable College Courses

 Teacher Development & Methodology Student Demographics at MBU

-Take a look at the following statistics related to the make-up of the teacher development and methodology majors at Missouri Baptist University.
+Take a look at the following statistics related to the make-up of the teacher development & methodology majors at Missouri Baptist University.

 MBU Teacher Development & Methodology Master’s Program

-For the most recent academic year available, 13% of teacher development and methodology master's degrees went to men and 87% went to women.
+For the most recent academic year available, 32% of teacher development & methodology master's degrees went to men and 68% went to women.
+Nationwide, master's degree programs only see 21% men graduate in teacher development & methodology each year.
+MBU does a better job at serving the male population as it supports 11% more men than average.

 undefined

-Of the students who received a teacher development and methodology master's degree from MBU, 87% were white.
+Of the students who received a teacher development & methodology master's degree from MBU, 100% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Missouri Baptist University with a master's in teacher development and methodology.
+The following table and chart show the race/ethnicity for students who recently graduated from Missouri Baptist University with a master's in teacher development & methodology.

 undefined